John uses a homemade jigger arm on a Brent wheel

 The Quick-Release is attached to a machined plate which fits in the jiggering bucket

 Dinner plate mold on his Radcliffe jigger machine

-3/8" polycarbonate or a Plastibat is siliconed to the Quick-Release to stiffen it.
+3/8" polycarbonate or a Plastibat is siliconed to the Quick-Release to stiffen for a precise mold

 Additional dies have been made with a 1/2" polycarbonate beveled leading edge

 Back of die